Amateur Astronomers Group Venus Transit page

 Background

-In June 2012, Venus will pass across the face of the Sun for only the second time this century and the last time until December 11,2117 (105 years!).
-When Venus lines up between the Earth and the Sun, its as close as it ever comes.
-It will apear over 58 arc-seconds wide (a little less than 1/30 the width of the Moon or Sun in the sky).
+On June 5,2012 Venus passed across the face of the Sun for only the second time this century and the last time until December 11,2117 (105 years!).
+When Venus lines up between the Earth and the Sun, its as close as it ever comes - about 27 milion miles away.
+It appears over 58 arc-seconds wide (a little less than 1/30 the width of the Moon or Sun in the sky).

 2004 Venus transit, courtesy of National Solar Observatory/AURA/NSF